 By Daniel Bailey

 What do you think of when you envision the work of a librarian?
 Shelving books, assisting visitors, locating resources and checking in borrowed items are probably a few of the responsibilities that come to mind.
+Even in todays society with the internet being a commodity, things like ebooks, apps and online blogs make it easy but it's not the same as finding and picking up a physical book at the library.
+Are librarians still needed today?
+With the internet being such a big part of our lives, readers can get ebooks so easily.
+Books can even be read in a fraction of the time with all the book reviews around.
 The main purpose of a librarian is to help visitors find whatever they are looking for when they walk into the library.
 There are a few personal qualities necessary for success as a librarian.
 Look at five examples.

 A Varied Knowledge of Books